amcharts/covid-charts/README.md

 No attribution to amCharts is required.

+We provide charts and data.
+We DO NOT provide hosting.
+So please, people, grab and put those charts on your own server.
+Don't load individual files or the whole example dashboard off our demo server.

 ## Data
 ### Source
 The data files, used in this repository are derived from [this repository](https://github.com/CSSEGISandData/COVID-19); copyright 2020 Johns Hopkins University.
 Make sure your intended usage adheres to their terms of use.